 Niger was a colony of West Africa and became “Separate Colony” in 1922.
 Capital was first Niamey, then Zinder, then again Niamey.

 With the referendum of 28 September 1958 it had autonomy but always within the French community.
-According to Abbreviationfinder, he gained complete independence on August 4, 1960, President H. Diori and on September 20 of the same year he was admitted to the United Nations.
+According to Abbreviationfinder, an acronym site which also features history of Niger, he gained complete independence on August 4, 1960, President H. Diori and on September 20 of the same year he was admitted to the United Nations.

 On April 24, 1961 several treaties were signed with which, in union with France, collaborative relationships were established in the field of economics, finance, forests, military, cultural and administrative cooperation and also customs union with all countries. of the former French West Africa, excluding Guinea.